jmclaine/Sentinel_GameEngine/ReadMe.txt

 // HOW TO USE
 //

-Please read 'Sentinel_Manual.docx' located in the 'Engine' folder for instructions.
+Please read 'Sentinel_Manual.docx' for instructions.